akelii/itucsdb1611/docs/developer/member5.rst

             teamList.UpdateMemberDuty(objectId, newDuty)
             return redirect(url_for('site.projects_details_page', key=key))

-    Here, updateMemberId came from the interface and updatedMemberDuty is written from user and Database tabl tuple is changed accordingly
+    Here, updateMemberId came from the interface and updatedMemberDuty is written from user and Database table tuple is changed accordingly

     -Getting the Member/Members